Selling your used DVDs and CDs is a great way to make easy cash while minimizing the clutter in your home.

 While other vendors have similar policies, Sell DVDs Online will not accept brand-new movies that are still in their original packaging.

-This is because they cannot verify the brand-new movie could have been stolen and the prospective seller is trying to make a quick buck.
+They cannot verify that a brand-new movie hasn’t been stolen and the prospective seller is trying to make a quick buck.

 You have a couple of different selling options with Amazon.
 The most lucrative option is to list your DVDs as a third-party listing.
 Unlike the DVD buyback services, you don’t get paid until your movie is purchased and you mail it to the buyer.

 Although Amazon will keep a portion of the sale price as a commission, you might be able to earn more money for DVDs that don’t meet the quality guidelines of the buyback vendors, or you can sell it for higher than trade-in value.